-Every digital entrepreneur knows that their website is the heart of their ecommerce business.
+Every digital entrepreneur knows that their website is the heart of their business.
 Even the smallest details can have an outsized impact on your results and improve your ecommerce conversions.

 For ecommerce owners, the small stuff matters: the number of days it takes you to ship, whether your customer service agents are friendly and — among the most important factors — how well your website works for shoppers.